TOD-theses/paper-T-RACE/main.typ

 Later, the victim tried to withdraw this Ether by creating a transaction that calls `getTransfer` with the password.
 However, in the time between the transaction submission and the inclusion in a block, an attacker saw this transaction and determined that they can perform the Ether withdrawal themselves.
 They copied the transaction data and submitted their own transaction with a higher gas price than the victim transaction.
 The attackers' transaction ended up being executed first and withdraw all the Ether.

-If we map this attack to our intuitive definition above, executing the attackers' transaction first results in a higher balance for the attacker while executing the victims' transaction first in a higher balance for the victim.
+If we map this attack to our preliminary TOD definition above, executing the attackers' transaction first results in a higher balance for the attacker while executing the victims' transaction first in a higher balance for the victim.
 Therefore, we would have $sigma' != sigma''$.

 === ERC-20 multiple withdrawal <sec:erc-20-multiple-withdrawal>